realityforge/planet_quake/docs/multiworld.md

 When I started researching Cyrax' multiview protocol, it dawned on me that this was the perfect match for loading multiple QVMs at the same time.
 It's just CPU cycles right?
 For my proof-of-concept, I changed about 3,000 lines of code, made all the replacements to turn every reference to a VM into an array of VMs.
 Since then, I've reversed all of my changes, and now this uses a few small pre-compiler templates to achieve the same goal, making it only about 300 lines of code changed from master.
 It is also mostly additions, so there should be no trouble merging future updates from master Q3e.

 Multiworld serves multiple purposes.
 For example, now using multiview, you can view multiple players at the same time by loading multiple CGame QVMs, each with their own managed state information.
 As kind of an administrative picture-in-picture.
-Or maybe there is a game play where you have a heads up display of your teammates, like some futuristic military force.
+Or maybe there is a game play where you have a heads up display of your teammates, like some futuristic police body-camera.

 Multiworld can also load multiple maps at the same time.
 Each load has it's own settings, and `g_gametype`.
 This isn't implemented, but I see in the future, maybe someone wants to play a death match, and someone else wants to play capture the flag, they can both be present and playing on the same server, the same map loaded multiple times, but they are playing 2 different games and interacting as obstacles for each other as if they were playing the same game.